nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 The pipeline component provides the framework for connecting interface nodes to form a complete analysis workflow.
 The workflow is represented in a directed acyclic graph (DAG), enabling efficient use of existing scheduling algorithms and ensuring operational consistency (see Fig. 2 for an example workflow).
-Provenance information is stored during each stage of the pipeline, including information about the working environment, the parameter values passed to the algorithms and the input data files including an md5 hash of the image data.
-This provenance information is checked on re-execution of the pipeline to determine which stages of the pipeline need to be executed or can safely be skipped.
+Provenance information is stored during each stage of the pipeline, including information about the working environment, the parameter values passed to the algorithms and an md5 hash of the input state.
+The md5 hash which is computed based on contents of files determines if a stage needs re-execution or can safely be skipped.

-Architecture, basic pipeline model compenent architecture diagram interfaces why python infrastructure (hosting, docs, releases, trac, testing) open collaborative development international
+The pipeline mechanism allows one to easily compare ...
+XXX the effects of algorithms or method on a given set of identical inputs and a determine the effects of varying individual nodes on the entire workflow, use optimized algorithms from different packages in the same workflow and distribute the computation across computers.

 Graph visualization of pipeline
 Some examples (choose as you please):